A Model of Pupal Water Loss in Glossina: Acknowledgements

 \section{Acknowledgements}

 Abdalla Latif and the Onderstepoort Veterinary Institute are thanked for their generousity in co-funding this work.
-Glyn Vale is thanked for general advice, helpfulness and enthusiasm.
+All references used in this work were the personal property of John Hargrove.
+Glyn Vale and Andrew Parker are thanked for their general advice, helpfulness and enthusiasm.
+The author wishes to acknowledge the reviewers in referring him to the remote sensing work which supports the conclusion.
 The usual friends, Neil Muller and Kevin Colville, are thanked for assistance in the way of technical support.

 Although obviously not the original intention, this work also turns out to be something of a tribute to the late E. Bursell.
 Bursell's investigation was both comprehensive and enquiring.
 He asked the right questions and for this we sing his praises.